 Questions about this FOA?
-Email WETOFOA@ee.doe.gov Problems with EERE eXCHANGE?
+Email IRAAdvancedBiofuelsFOA@ee.doe.gov Problems with EERE eXCHANGE?
 Email EERE-eXCHANGESupport@hq.doe.gov Include FOA name and number in subject line.

-- Go/No-Go Decision Points (See Section VI.B.xiv. for more information on the Go/No-Go Review): The applicant should provide a summary of project-wide Go/No-Go decision points at appropriate points in the Workplan.
+- provide the means by which the milestone will be verified.
+The summary provided should be consistent with the Milestone Summary Table in the SOPO. - Go/No-Go Decision Points (See Section VI.B.xiv. for more information on the Go/No-Go Review): The applicant should provide a summary of project-wide Go/No-Go decision points at appropriate points in the Workplan.
 At a minimum, each project must have at least one project-wide Go/No-Go decision point for each budget period (12 to 18-month period) of the project.
 See Section VI.B.xiv.
 The applicant should also provide the specific technical and community benefits plan criteria to be used to evaluate the project at the Go/No-Go decision point.
 The summary provided should be consistent with the SOPO.
 Go/No-Go decision points are considered "SMART" and can fulfill the requirement for an annual SMART milestone. - End of Project Goal: The applicant should provide a summary of the end of project goal(s).
 At a minimum, each project must have one SMART end of project goal.
 The summary provided should be consistent with the SOPO. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and Go/No-Go decision points. - Buy America Requirements for Infrastructure Projects: Within the first two pages of the Workplan, include a short statement on whether the project will involve the construction, alteration, and/or repair of infrastructure in the United States.
-See Appendix C for applicable definitions and other information to inform this statement. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work; - The roles of each project team member; - Any critical handoffs/interdependencies among project team members;
+See Appendix D for applicable definitions and other information to inform this statement. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work; - The roles of each project team member; - Any critical handoffs/interdependencies among project team members; - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices; - The approach to project risk management, including a plan for securing a qualified workforce and mitigating risks to project performance including but not limited to community or labor disputes; - A description of how project changes will be handled; - o If applicable, the approach to Quality Assurance/Control;